pypy/pypy.org/posts/2025/04/prospero-in-rpython.md

 ## Random testing of the optimizer

-To make sure I didn't break anything in the optimizer, I implemented a random test that generates random input programs and checks that the output of the optimizer is equivalent to the input program.
+To make sure I didn't break anything in the optimizer, I implemented a test that generates random input programs and checks that the output of the optimizer is equivalent to the input program.
 The test generates random operations, random intervals for the operations and a random input value within